Have your employment rights been breached or ignored?

 Many times this has resulted in compensation for the employee.

-Almost always, resolving the problem has even resulted in better health and a feeling of security for the employee.
+In the vast majority of cases or disputes, resolving the problem has even resulted in better health and a feeling of security for the employee.

 Small solicitors’ practice